ArlenJames07/pws-as-hifi-cis-methylation/README.md

 If you use this pipeline, code, or processed summary outputs, please cite:

-Mosquera-Ruiz A, Tobar-Tosse F, Londoño Velasco E, Lores J, Losada-Casallas KD, Ortega JG, Riccio-Rengifo C, Jaramillo-Botero A, Sharma A. (2026). *Reciprocal imprinting disorder deletions reveal coordinated cis-methylation architecture of the human 15q11–q13 domain*.
+Mosquera-Ruiz A, Tobar-Tosse F, Londoño Velasco E, Lores J, Bolaños-Martinez, I.A, Losada-Casallas KD, Ortega JG, Riccio-Rengifo C, Jaramillo-Botero A, Sharma A. (2026). *Reciprocal imprinting disorder deletions reveal coordinated cis-methylation architecture of the human 15q11–q13 domain*.
 Manuscript in preparation / under review.

 ---